AndyWright360/Milestone-Project-1/README.md

 </details>

 - Home page features a central logo to create a strong brand identifier.
 The colour theme of the logo is used throughout the website.

 - Each page includes a unique hero image to help reinforce the associated content.

 - The nav bar lists the page names to help users find the relevant information.
 The current page is underlined, and the titles include a hover modifier to imply interactivity.

 - A call-to-action booking button is present on each page to catch the user's eye.

 - The colour scheme of the call-to-action button was altered for better visibility on the Booking page.

 - The website contact details are listed on each page for ease of use.

 - A hamburger icon was included using BootStrap for mobile devices.

-- The animation was included to give the userresponsive feedback.
+- The animation was included to give the user responsive feedback.

 #### **Footer**